 Compression road rash – This is when parts of the body get crushed between two objects.
 The midsection and limbs face the greatest risk of compression injury.

-First-degree road rash affect only the top skin layer and include scrapes, scratches, and “raspberries”.
+First-degree road rash affects only the top skin layer and includes scrapes, scratches, and “raspberries”.
 It commonly results in temporary scars that heal over time.

 Second-degree road rash is when the epidermis is torn, causing a laceration.
 Because the wound is deeper, there is a greater chance of wound infection that could cause complications.

 Third-degree road rash is when the dermis or second layer of skin gets exposed.
-Such wounds reach into the layers fat and muscle.
-Third degree cases require skin grafts or reconstructive surgery.
+Such wounds reach into the layers of fat and muscle.
+Third-degree cases require skin grafts or reconstructive surgery.

 What Causes Road Rash?